 His failure to comprehend Latin lectures forced him to discontinue.
 But his vision of being a priest urged him to seek private tutoring.
 After a lengthy battle with the books, John was ordained.

 Situations calling for “impossible” deeds followed him everywhere.
 As pastor of the parish at Ars, John encountered people who were indifferent and quite comfortable with their style of living.
 His vision led him through severe fasts and short nights of sleep.
-(Some devils can only be cast out by prayer and fasting.)

 With Catherine Lassagne and Benedicta Lardet, he established La Providence, a home for girls.
 Only a man of vision could have such trust that God would provide for the spiritual and material needs of all those who came to make La Providence their home.

 His work as a confessor is John Vianney’s most remarkable accomplishment.
 In the winter months he was to spend 11 to 12 hours daily reconciling people with God.
 In the summer months this time was increased to 16 hours.
 Unless a man was dedicated to his vision of a priestly vocation, he could not have endured this giving of self day after day.

 Many people look forward to retirement and taking it easy, doing the things they always wanted to do but never had the time.
 But John Vianney had no thoughts of retirement.
 As his fame spread, more hours were consumed in serving God’s people.
 Even the few hours he would allow himself for sleep were disturbed frequently by the devil.